angelorosace/anidex/README.md

 # The API service of anidex
-A pokedex like app for nature afficionados
+A pokedex-like app for nature enthusiasts